npearce/npearce.github.io/index.md

 # Prototypes

 Greetings!
 This is where I create and share prototypes of ideas that I'm pondering at F5 Networks.
-All work posted here is 'community supported', which means if you run into a problem, please create a GitHub Issue under the repository and I test/fix as soon as I can.
+All work posted here is 'community supported', which means if you run into a problem, please create a GitHub Issue under the repository and I will test/fix as soon as I can.

 There's no SLA on this because its opensource!